 - 1. ContractTypeID is a foreign key to the ContractType table, from which display values are drawn.
 Also see note below. - 2.
-ContractStatusID is a foreign key to the ContractStatus table, from which display values are drawn. - ServiceNow has a Display name value that does not exist in FlexNet Manager Suite.
+ContractStatusID is a foreign key to the ContractStatus table, from which display values are drawn. - Note: ContractTypeID is a mandatory field for contract records in FlexNet Manager Suite.
 If a record in ServiceNow has a Display name value that does not exist in FlexNet Manager Suite: - The new contract type is inserted into the ContractType table (you may also need to customize localized values of this type, if other languages are in use within your enterprise) - An ContractTypeID is automatically created for this new entry - The ContractTypeID is inserted into the contract record.